 Early Columbine UU Church

-Within a few months we found a building to lease just up the road on Coal Mine Avenue, starting services there in September, 1992 with about 60 adult members and almost as many children.
-The building wasn’t much, having been built as the basement for a much bigger building before being abandoned, but we called it “The Bunker” and settled in.
-Our religious education program continued to grow, our membership continued to expand, and we added social and social action activities to our programs.
-We were busy, active and growing as a congregation.
+Within a few months we found a building to lease just up the road on Coal Mine Avenue, starting services there in September 1992 with about 60 adult members and almost as many children.
+The building wasn’t much, having been built as the basement for a much bigger building, but we called it “The Bunker” and settled in.
+Our religious education program grew, our membership expanded, and we added social and social action activities to our programs.
+We were busy, active, and growing as a congregation.

 In fact, we grew so much that in November 1997 we purchased and moved into a bigger location, the one we are in now.
 At our current location we have several religious education rooms, a good sized sanctuary, offices for both the minister and the office administrator, and a fully functioning kitchen.